WAPA-TV: History

 In September 2004, WAPA-TV became the first Puerto Rican station, and the seventh television station in the U.S. (including territories) to become a satellite-distributed superstation.
 WAPA America can be seen in the U.S. mainland through DirecTV and Dish Network, and on various cable television providers including Xfinity, Spectrum, Verizon FiOS and Optimum, but this is not the first time WAPA-TV has had any presence in the United States.
 In 1968, WAPA-TV had WNJU-TV (Channel 47) not only as its sister station but also as its affiliate, predating WAPA America by decades.
 WNJU-TV was owned by Screen Gems before selling it in 1984 to a consortium that would launch the NetSpan network, later evolving into Telemundo.

 On October 19, 2006.
 LIN TV announced that it had entered into an agreement to sell its Puerto Rico television operations to InterMedia Partners for $130 million in cash.
 The sale was completed on March 30, 2007.

 On December 17, 2007, the station changed its branding from Televicentro to wapa, in all lowercase letters.
 Following the rebrand, the station began developing a new format, changing its jingle and redesigning their website.
 WAPA-TV signed an agreement with Miss Puerto Rico Universe to produce a reality show titled Por la corona, which debuted on August 15, 2008, where the public is able to select which five of the participants move directly to the pageant's semifinal via text messaging votes.

 On January 23, 2013, InterMedia Partners announced that it would merge WAPA-TV and WAPA America, along with its stake in Cinelatino, with the shell corporation Azteca Acquisition Corporation (which is not associated with the Mexican-based Azteca group or the Azteca América network) to form Hemisphere Media Group.
 73% of the new company is owned by InterMedia.

 On December 1, 2017, WAPA-TV named Javier Maynulet Montilla as president and general manager, succeeding Ramos, who spent 20 years at the station until his retirement on April 27, 2018.

 On November 9, 2020, WAPA-TV named Jorge Hidalgo as president and general manager of the station effective January 1, 2021, after Javier Maynulet left the station after two years.
 Hidalgo currently serves as a Senior Vice President of Operations for Hemisphere Media Group.

+WAPA Orlando

+On December 11, 2025, during WAPA Media's upfront presentation, it was announced that WAPA had reached an agreement with Entravision Communications to bring the WAPA brand as a local over-the-air channel in Central Florida named WAPA Orlando.
+WAPA Orlando officially launched on-air on February 6, 2026, broadcasting through WOTF-TV and featuring all the local programming produced in Puerto Rico while boasting the creation of a local NotiCentro newscast focused on Central Florida which will also be produced from WAPA Headquarters in Puerto Rico.
+Although the station is now affiliated to WAPA Media Group, Entravision will continue operating the station and will be in charge of its digital strategy (social media, online presence) independent of WAPA Media.